MrN0b0dy-cyber/MrN0b0dy-cyber/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I've be working on telecom for 5 years and decided to share my knowledge in routing and swtiching, I'm graduated in cybersecurity and also study offensive security since 2024.
+I've be working on telecom for 5 years and decided to share my knowledge in routing and switching, I'm graduated in cybersecurity and also study offensive security since 2024.

 ### Programming language